 - Crackers, chips or bread

-The best oil for frying walleye is one of the following: canola oil, vegetable oil, sunflower oil or avocado oil.
+Any of the following oils can be used when frying walleye: canola oil, vegetable oil, sunflower oil or avocado oil.
 These oils have a high smoke point and can be heated to 400-450 degrees F without burning, making them great options.

 Walleye vs Salmon